panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 `const person = reactive({ firstName: '', lastName: '' })` creates a reactive object.

-Then you have 2 input fields that are correspondingly the `person.firstName` and `person.lastName`.
+`v-model="person.firstName"` binds with the first name property, same as `v-model="person.lastName"` binds to the last name property.

 Open the demo.
-You'll see that initially both input fields and the text render `'John Smith'` full name.

-Type into the first or last name input fields, and you'll see that the rendered text changes according to the name you type.
+Type into the first or last name inputs, and you'll see that the rendered text changes according to the name you type.

-As seen, properties of reactive objects can also serve as a bus to bind to input fields in Vue.
+Pretty nice!
+Properties of a reactive object can serve as data buses of `v-model`.
+Use this approach to bind many input fields.

-If you deal with a form having multiple fields, and you'd like to bind that form, then bind all the input fields to properties of a reactive object.
-It's way more concise than creating refs for each of the fields.

 ## 4. Binding different input types

-The examples until now the regular input text field was bound using `v-model`.
+The examples until now bound simple text inputs.

-Fortunately, all of the other input field types like select, textarea, etc. can be bound using `v-model`.
+Fortunately, many other input field types like select, textarea, etc. can be bound using `v-model`.
 Let's explore them.

 ### 4.1 Textareas